 Tomatoes

-Growing alongside the veg are mint, oregano, thyme, tarragon, comfrey, sage, flat leaf parsley, rosemary, basil and Thai basil.
+Growing alongside the veg were mint, oregano, thyme, tarragon, comfrey, sage, flat leaf parsley, rosemary, basil and Thai basil.
 It’s lovely to have handfuls of fresh herbs to add to your cooking.
 Comfrey FeedRather than buy chemical feeds it’s easy to make your own organic fertiliser from comfrey leaves.
 Steep the leaves in a covered bucket for 3–4 weeks until the liquid is brown and smelly.
 Dilute with 1 part to 10 parts water and hey-presto you have free liquid feed!

 Avril x